-- Prior to the inception of this class of the Fund, the performance and risk measures are calculated using the A class performance of the Fund.
-The net of fee return is calculated as the gross of fee return reduced by an investment management fee of 0.7% per annum, which is accrued monthly in arrears. - The current benchmark is the FTSE 3 Month US T Bill + 4% Index.
+- The net of fee return is calculated as the gross of fee return reduced by an investment management fee of 1% per annum, which is accrued monthly in arrears. - The current benchmark is the FTSE 3 Month US T Bill +4% Index.
 From inception to 31 December 2020 the benchmark was the J.P.
 Morgan GBI-EM Global Diversified Index.
-Performance as calculated by Allan Gray as at 31 March 2024.
+Performance as calculated by Allan Gray as at 30 April 2024.
 Calculation based on the latest available data as supplied by third parties. - Maximum percentage decline over any period calculated from monthly returns.
 The maximum drawdown occurred from August 2021 to September 2022 and maximum benchmark drawdown occurred from April 2013 to December 2015.
-Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - 4.
-The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
+Drawdown is calculated on the total return of the Fund/benchmark (i.e. including income). - The percentage of calendar months in which the Fund produced a positive monthly return since inception. - 5.
 The standard deviation of the Fund's monthly return.
 This is a measure of how much an investment's return varies from its average over time. - 6.
 This is the highest or lowest rolling 12-month return the Fund has experienced since inception.
 The Fund's highest annual return occurred during the 12 months ended 28 February 2017 and the benchmark's occurred during the 12 months ended 31 March 2021.
 The Fund's lowest annual return occurred during the 12 months ended 30 September 2022 and the benchmark's occurred during the 12 months ended 31 August 2015.
 All rolling 12-month figures for the Fund and the benchmark are available from the Allan Gray Service Team on request.